MUDMapBuilder/MUDMapBuilder/README.md

 The binary release contains stock ROM maps in that format.

-If the areas has complicated structure, then the work of utility might end with following message:
+If an area has complicated structure, then the work of utility might end with following message:

 `WARNING: The process wasn't completed.
 Try turning off fix options(fixObstacles/fixNonStraight/fixIntersected)`